-State department publishes interim final rule to clarify defence-broker requirements
+State department publishes interim final rule to clarify defence-broker requirements - .PDF file.

 By Christopher R Wall, Stephan E Becker, Nancy A Fischer and Aaron R Hutman

 Section 38(f) of the Arms Export Control Act requires the registration of brokers of defense articles and defense services, pursuant to regulations currently published in Part 129 of the International Traffic in Arms Regulations (ITAR).
 Although these regulations have been in place for decades, their scope and reach have not been clearly defined.
 New regulations published on 26 August, 2013, are the culmination of a multi-year effort on the part of the US Department of State, Directorate of Defense Trade Controls (DDTC) to clarify the brokering rules.